clinden7/CP-Portfolio-/README.md

 **Notebook:**

 [Exploration of Neon](https://github.com/clinden7/CP-Portfolio-/blob/3df89dcb6cafbc2790706f0add30208287a9101b/Exploration-of-Neon.ipynb)
 * Neon atoms were explored using the Ideal Gas Law model.
-Diving into this project by making predictions on what will happen when changing the system's temperature.
+Finally, we will make predictions based on changing the system's temperature.

 [Enzyme Kinetics](https://github.com/clinden7/CP-Portfolio-/blob/60779ccf880b4e386bbf270acae5c45670bc421f/Enzyme-Kinetics.ipynb)
 * This project explored the relationship between Enzyme, Substrate, and product concentrations.
 ODEs (differential equations) were used based on the ideal reaction.

 [Wind Exploration of Mike Trout's homerun](https://github.com/clinden7/CP-Portfolio-/blob/3df89dcb6cafbc2790706f0add30208287a9101b/Wind-Exploration.ipynb)
-*
+* Wind and Magnus were already incorporated into the simulation.
+However, the wind was incorporated, and comparisons were made based on how far the ball would go.

 [Normal Modes of CO2](https://github.com/clinden7/CP-Portfolio-/blob/8cdc1370ac6d15567a9911109bbf442bd6b2bb31/Normal-Modes-of-CO2.ipynb)
-*
+* The vibrational modes of Carbon Dioxide were explored by modeling the compound as a ball and spring model.
+Bond stiffness was determined by trial and error.
+Comparisons were made regarding the different modes and if they were what was expected.

 [Oscillating Chemical Reactions](https://github.com/clinden7/CP-Portfolio-/blob/3df89dcb6cafbc2790706f0add30208287a9101b/Oscillating-Chemical-Reactions.ipynb)
-*
+* Chlorine Dioxide-Iodine Malonic Reaction oscillates.
+However, it can be either a fixed point or oscillates.